sandralin33/pic16a-project/README.md

 pyplot from matplotlib 3.5.1<br />
 train_test_split, cross_val_score, tree, preprocessing, LogisticRegression, classification_report, confusion_matrix from sklearn 1.0.2

+## Instruction
+Download the files from github, and make sure the entire files are stored in one folder, and run the demo ipynb file.
+It should run fine without installing additional packages or datasets.

 ## Detailed Description
 include instructions on how to run it, output with 2 figures, explanations or interpretations of the result